-North Korea’s latest missile test may not have been what it claimed it was
+North Korea’s latest missile test may not have been what it claimed

 Japanese officials, however, said they stand by their initial assessment that the missile was a new type of ICBM.
 Japanese Chief Cabinet Secretary Hirokazu Matsuno said Monday that “the government believes that the missile fired was a new ICBM-class ballistic missile, and there is no change in our analysis at this time.”

-North Korea has not yet responded to the skepticism over whether they tested the new missile.
-In fact, on Monday, North Korean leader Kim Jong Un doubled down on its claim, congratulating those who worked on the latest missile test and saying they were a part of a “sacred cause” to develop nuclear capability, state media reported.
+North Korea has not yet responded to the skepticism over whether it tested the new missile.
+In fact, on Monday, North Korean leader Kim Jong Un doubled down on the claim, congratulating those who worked on the latest missile test and saying they were a part of a “sacred cause” to develop nuclear capability, state media reported.

 Meanwhile, South Korean Yonhap news agency reported on Sunday, citing anonymous South Korean government sources, that North Korea may be building a shortcut to a tunnel underground, possibly in an attempt to resume nuclear testing halted in 2017.